Creating opt-in offers that get folks agreeing to hand over that elusive email address isn’t rocket science, but it does take a little finesse.

 If using overlays seems to be right up your alley, you can get a few different variations of social media overlays in The Creative Boss Shop.

 Okay, Okay.
 I have a freebie for you.
-If you want the Mint Hexi Overlay Pack I used in the video you can have it.
+If you want the

 How to use a template in Photoshop.